MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 This setting does not prevent users from connecting to another computer by typing the name of a shared folder in the Run dialog box.

 > [!NOTE]
-> This setting was documented incorrectly on the Explain tab in Group Policy for Windows 2000.
+> This setting was documented incorrectly on the Explain tab in MDM Policy for Windows 2000.
 The Explain tab states incorrectly that this setting prevents users from connecting and disconnecting drives.
 >
 > It is a requirement for third-party applications with Windows 2000 or later certification to adhere to this setting.

 <!--/Description-->
-> [!TIP]
-> This is an ADMX-backed policy and requires a special SyncML format to enable or disable.
-For details, see [Understanding ADMX-backed policies](./understanding-admx-backed-policies.md).
->
-> You must specify the data type in the SyncML as &lt;Format&gt;chr&lt;/Format&gt;.
-For an example SyncML, refer to [Enabling a policy](./understanding-admx-backed-policies.md#enabling-a-policy).
->
-> The payload of the SyncML must be XML-encoded; for this XML encoding, there are a variety of online encoders that you can use.
-To avoid encoding the payload, you can use CDATA if your MDM supports it.
-For more information, see [CDATA Sections](http://www.w3.org/TR/REC-xml/#sec-cdata-sect).

 <!--ADMXBacked-->
 ADMX Info: